 If you have questions or want to schedule an appointment, contact us today.

 Memory loss, whether from Alzheimer’s or other forms of dementia, affects more than just one person.
 At Aberdeen Ridge, we work with individuals, family members and caregivers, searching for the right balance of respect and care.
 Our thoughtful layout and design reduce confusion and provide complete security around-the-clock.
 With special programs designed for those with memory loss, memory care at Aberdeen Ridge will bring pleasant and peaceful days.
+For more information about our continuum of care, read our blog.

 Dementia refers to the loss of cognitive functions (thinking, reasoning, the ability to remember) that are severe enough to interfere with a person’s daily functioning.
 This group of symptoms is not a disease per se, but may accompany certain diseases or conditions.
 Dementia is irreversible when caused by disease or certain injuries.
 It may be partially or fully reversible when caused by drugs, alcohol, depression or imbalances in certain substances, such as hormones or vitamins.